[

 Cancellation policy specifies the conditions under which customers can cancel the subscription.

-Delivery policy describes how, where, and when goods are shipped (e.g., for physical goods).
+Delivery policy describes how, where, and when goods are shipped.
+For example, for physical goods.

 Consent to website policies